Graduate Programs in Speech-Language Pathology

 The graduate curriculum includes exposure to science and research areas, as well as to clinical disorders and related practice.

-Eastern Washington University's graduate program in Communication Disorders is a joint venture with the Department of Speech and Hearing Sciences of Washington State University.
+Eastern Washington University's graduate program in Communication Sciences and Disorders is a joint venture with the Department of Speech and Hearing Sciences of Washington State University.
 The two programs share facilities, faculty and resources to create a challenging and rewarding educational experience.
 Both programs follow the semester system, which begins in late August and ends in early May.
-Although the curriculum utilizes a semester system, academic credit earned by an Eastern Washington University student is still reported in quarter credits.

-On average, the graduate program in Communication Disorders requires five semesters of study.
+On average, the graduate program in Communication Sciences and Disorders requires five semesters of study.

 Clinical training is designed to provide the student with a wide array of experiences working with persons presenting the full spectrum of cognitive, speech, language, swallowing and hearing disorders.
 A large variety of sites and settings provides speech-language pathology services across the life span.
 Multiple practicum experiences focus on developing clinical skills in evaluation and treatment of both adult and pediatric patients.